bestestimate/api/1. Data studies/readme.md

 **report_1_pdf :** PDF output report in bytes (to be converted by user)
 **log_file :** Logfile with the computational steps and details (see example)

 The reports and logfiles are passed in bytes.
-Functions for converting are provided.
+Conversion functions are provided
+in *example.py*.

 #### 4. NOTES